 Income tax

-Carry forward and set off of business losses
+Carry forward and set off of Speculation Business loss

-Carry forward and set off of business losses Read More »
+Carry forward and set off of Speculation Business loss Read More »

 Amount Borrowed or Repaid on Hundi – Section 69D